A good example of Biblical faith is Moses — a man who learned to walk by faith.

 - For we walk by faith, and not by sight.
 (2Corinthians 5:7)

-- Fight the good fight of faith, lay hold on eternal life, whereunto thou art also called….
+- Fight the good fight of faith, lay hold on eternal life, whereunto you art also called….
 (1Timothy 6:12)

 - …Blessed are they that have not seen, and yet have believed.
 (John 20:29b)

-As these verses teach us, our faithful actions of obedience to our unseen, invisible heavenly Father is the evidence that we know He exists, and that we trust in Him.
+As these five verses teach us, our faithful actions of obedience to our unseen, invisible heavenly Father is the evidence that we know He exists, and that we trust Him!
 Our faithful actions of obedience are the building blocks of our faith

-Though Yahuwah is invisible, though we experience trials, difficulties, and failures — though we may not always understand, yet we know in our ‘heart-of-heart’ that He exists! and that He is with us, to strengthen us and guide us through the stormy problems.
+Though Yahuwah is invisible, though we experience trials, difficulties, and failures — though we may not always understand, – and yet – we know in our ‘heart-of-heart’ that Yahuwah Elohim exists!
+He is with us, to strengthen us and guide us through stormy problems.

-Because of His lovingkindness and goodness, we earnestly desire to trust Him and obey Him [which is to ‘love’ Him].
-There are so many reasons for confidently trusting Him!
+Because of Father’s lovingkindness and goodness, we earnestly desire to trust Him and obey Him [which is the evidence of our ‘love’ for Him]!
+We have so many reasons for confidently trusting Him!
+In so many of the ‘small’ things that happen in our life, Yahuwah watches over us to support us and protect us!

-- The loving nature and character of Yahuwah Elohim is clearly revealed in His written WORD as One who is just and holy, merciful and gracious, longsuffering, and abundant in goodness and truth.
-(Deuteronomy 6:18 and 12:28; Exodus 34:6)
+- The loving nature and character of Yahuwah Elohim is clearly revealed in His written WORD as One who is just and holy, merciful and gracious, longsuffering, and abundant in goodness and truth. (see Deuteronomy 6:18 and 12:28; Exodus 34:6)

-- The loving nature and character of our Saviour, Yahushua Messiah [Jesus Christ], reveals the glory and image of our Father God, Yahuwah Elohim.
-(2Corinthians 4:6; Colossians 1:15)
+- The loving nature and character of our Saviour, Yahushua Messiah [the Hebrew name for Jesus Christ], reveals the glory and image of our Father God, Yahuwah Elohim. (see 2Corinthians 4:6; Colossians 1:15)

 One step that was an essential factor to Moses’ endurance, and walk of faith, is — he forsook Egypt (Hebrews 11:27)!
 Forsaking Egypt is such an important subject that we discussed it at length in A Way That Seems Right: Avoiding the Strong Delusion.
 [If you have not read that article, I encourage you to read it as it gives us some practical steps to forsaking Egypt.]

 Moses made decisions all along the way to the promise land.
 He made decisions, choices, and spoke words with his mouth, demonstrating his trust in Yahuwah.
 Moses determined to remain obedient to Yahuwah’s voice and Words.
-For us today, our choices/decisions are so important!
+For us today, our choices/decisions [including the very small decisions] are so important!

-It is our choices [and our words] that will result in actions that build up our faith, or . . . will result in actions that strengthen our fear.
+It is our choices [and our words] that will result in actions that build up our faith, or . . . will result in actions that strengthen our fears.

 The choices that Moses made, the actions/the steps he took, revealed Moses’ faith in Yahuwah!
 Moses’ endurance was steadfast because of his faithful obedience to Father’s Words.
-Moses kept his spiritual ‘eyes’ on the One who is invisible!
+Moses was enabled to remain faithful because he kept his ‘spiritual eyes’ on the One who is merciful, compassionate, and invisible!

-We too will endure and walk faith-FULLY when we, by our actions, choose to trust Father and faithfully obey Father’s WORDS — this is walking by faith, not by sight:
+We too will endure and walk faith-FULLY when, by our actions, we choose to trust the invisible, living God and faithfully obey Father’s written WORDS — this is walking by faith, not by sight:

-For us to mature, we must keep our spiritual eyes on the eternal, unseen realm and completely trust God’s Word!
+For us to mature, we must keep our spiritual eyes on the eternal, un-seen realm and completely trust God’s love for us and His written Word!
 We must begin to behave and speak according to Yahuwah’s Word.
 This is walking by faith!
-This living for God — by obeying His Word, trusting what He has said!
+This is living for God — by obeying His Word, trusting what He has said!

-The more we obey Father’s Words, the more our faith is strengthened, and the more we learn to trust Him and endure.
+The more we obey Father’s written Words, the more our faith is strengthened, and the more we learn to trust Him and endure.
 As our faith matures, we find our hearts are more willing to trust Father’s goodness, wisdom, and mercy.
-We will be eager to step out in faith and trust His ‘everlasting arms’ to hold us close to Him!
-(Deuteronomy 33:27a)
+We will be eager to step out in faith and trust His ‘everlasting arms’ to hold us close to Him! (see Deuteronomy 33:27a)

 It may be risky!
-We may run into opposition, but we will continue to seek Yahuwah’s strength, continue to seek His help, just as faithful Abraham did (Hebrews 11:8)!
-We will persevere and maintain our commitment!
+We will certainly run into opposition, but we will continue to seek Yahuwah’s strength, continue to seek His help, just as faithful Abraham did (see Hebrews 11:8)!
+We will persevere and maintain our commitment even unto death (Psalm 48:14)!
 This is how we learn to endure the trials of our faith!

 The Rewards of Faith